What This Clause Means

 Reasonable commercial entry language: 'Landlord may enter the Premises upon 48 hours prior written notice (including email) during normal business hours (8am–6pm weekdays) for the purposes of inspection, repair, and showing.
 In the event of a genuine emergency posing immediate risk to persons or property, Landlord may enter without prior notice but shall notify Tenant immediately upon or before entry.'
 The key elements: 48-hour written notice, business hours only, limited list of purposes, and an emergency exception that's defined and requires immediate notification.
 This is reasonable for both parties.

-Three specific asks: first, require written notice (including email) rather than oral notice — this creates a record.
-Second, specify 'business hours only' entry (typically 8am–6pm weekdays) unless there's an emergency.
-Third, require a representative of the tenant to be present for all non-emergency entries — or at minimum, require the landlord to accommodate the tenant's reasonable scheduling requests.
-On commercial leases, also negotiate a provision that landlord's employees and agents must maintain confidentiality regarding anything observed during entry to the tenant's business premises.
-This isn't standard language but it's a legitimate ask for businesses with confidential operations.
+Three changes appear most often in negotiated versions: first, written notice (including email) rather than oral notice — this creates a record.
+Second, 'business hours only' entry (typically 8am–6pm weekdays) unless there's an emergency.
+Third, a requirement that a representative of the tenant be present for all non-emergency entries — or at minimum, that the landlord accommodate the tenant's reasonable scheduling requests.
+On commercial leases, negotiated versions sometimes add a provision that the landlord's employees and agents must maintain confidentiality regarding anything observed during entry to the tenant's business premises.
+This isn't standard language but it is a legitimate request for businesses with confidential operations.

 For the Final 6 Months of Your Lease, Entry Rights Often Expand

 Most leases include a 'showing' provision giving the landlord the right to show your space to prospective tenants during the last 6 months of your lease term.
-This is standard and reasonable, but make sure the language includes notice requirements and reasonable scheduling.
+This is standard and reasonable; better-drafted versions include notice requirements and reasonable scheduling.
 A landlord showing your space 3–4 times per week in the final months of your lease — each time requiring you to stop work, secure confidential materials, and be available — is disruptive to your business.
-Negotiate that showings require 48 hours notice, occur during business hours, and be scheduled with reasonable consideration for tenant operations.
+Negotiated showing provisions commonly require 48 hours notice, limit showings to business hours, and call for scheduling with reasonable consideration for tenant operations.

-- Specify minimum notice period (24–48 hours) for non-emergency entry
+- Better-drafted clauses specify a minimum notice period (24–48 hours) for non-emergency entry

-- Cap non-emergency inspections to 2–4 times per year
+- Negotiated leases commonly cap non-emergency inspections at 2–4 times per year

-Specify 48 hours written notice for all non-emergency entries; limit entry to normal business hours; require a defined emergency standard (not 'any purpose'); add a requirement that the landlord accommodate tenant's reasonable scheduling requests; and for commercial leases, add a confidentiality provision covering anything the landlord observes during entry.
+Negotiated entry clauses commonly specify 48 hours written notice for all non-emergency entries; limit entry to normal business hours; require a defined emergency standard (not 'any purpose'); require the landlord to accommodate the tenant's reasonable scheduling requests; and, in commercial leases, add a confidentiality provision covering anything the landlord observes during entry.

-- Specify minimum notice period (24–48 hours) for non-emergency entry
+- Better-drafted clauses specify a minimum notice period (24–48 hours) for non-emergency entry

-- Cap non-emergency inspections to 2–4 times per year
+- Negotiated leases commonly cap non-emergency inspections at 2–4 times per year

 Example Language: Bad vs. Better